sudheerapte/popcornserver/doc/README.md

 The commands in `bin`, namely `launch` and others, are shell scripts, so they either require a UNIX/Linux machine, or at least a shell environment such as Windows Subsystem for Linux (WSL) on Windows 10.

+For a Windows port, see the section *Popcorn roadmap* for plans.

 These scripts are quite minimal; it is always possible to launch Popcorn using a command-line invocation of `node`, giving it the `js`